 Many young birders first get interested in birds while they feed bread to ducks at a local pond, but experienced birders know that bread is not a suitable food to offer birds.
 Or is it?
 With care and caution, there is good bread you can feed birds.

-Why Most Bread Is Bad for Birds
+Why Most Bread Is Bad

 Most typical sliced bread or sandwich bread is a poor food choice for birds.
 This bread is heavily processed and contains chemicals and preservatives that are not suitable for wild birds.
 Bread contains very little protein, which birds need to develop muscles and feathers, and it does not contain the fat birds need for energy.
 Instead, bread is primarily a carbohydrate that, while it will fill a bird's stomach and alleviate hunger, does not provide much nutrition.
 The same is true for similar bread-like products such as buns, bagels, crackers, chips, pretzels, cookies, cereal, and donuts.